xpmethod/torn-apart/docs/_reflections/roopika_risam.md

 ---

-[Roopika Risam](http://roopikarisam.com) Roopika Risam is Assistant Professor of English at Salem State University.
+[Roopika Risam](http://roopikarisam.com) is an Assistant Professor of English at Salem State University.
 She is the author of *New Digital Worlds: Postcolonial Digital Humanities in Theory, Praxis, and Pedagogy* (Northwestern UP, 2018).